ecuasonic/dotfiles/README.md

-MacBook Pro 2012
+Zephurous G14 2022 had no issues.
-Issues:
+MacBook Pro 2012 Issues:
-	No wifi access and no wifi driver to begin with
+	No wifi access and no wifi driver to begin with.
 	Had to connect to ethernet to connect online.
 	Network Controller: Broadcom Inc. BCM4331 802.11 a/b/g/n (rev 02)
 ```sh